-1 ml and 5 ml HiSep Ni SepFastHighRes is a prepacked ready to use, column for preparative affinity chromatography at increased resolution.
+1 ml and 5 ml HiSep Ni SepFast is a prepacked ready to use, column for preparative affinity chromatography.
 The column design provides fast, simple and easy separations in a convenient format.

 The columns can be operated with a syringe, peristaltic pump or common liquid chromatography system such as ÄKTA[TM] when suitable tubing adaptors are used.